fraunhoferfokus/acsl-by-example/README.md

-# Important Note: This software is not actively maintained anymore
+# Important Note: This software is currently not maintained

-As of 2021, *ACSL by Example* is **not maintained anymore**.
+As of 2021, *ACSL by Example* is **not maintained**.
-The main reason is that my research centers now on quantum computing.
+The main reason is that my research centers currently on quantum computing.
 Although this field also demands for formal methods, I have not enough time to continue providing high quality releases of *ACSL by Example*.